 I measured 5 inches from the top a pencil mark midway down the vase.
 Paint the top half of the vase with acrylic paint in Melon.

 Paint the bottom half of the vase with acrylic paint in Orange Red.
 Add painters tape to create a straight line.
 Draw the line using Black acrylic paint between the top and bottom colors.

 Draw triangles on the bottom and then draw triangles upside down.
 Draw another thick line in Black acrylic paint.
 Paint slanted triangles in between the upside-down ones.
 Draw another thick line on top of the triangles.

 Draw lines through the triangles using Melon acrylic paint.
 Paint the opposite top triangles, White.
 Paint the rim of the vase with Blue/Green acrylic paint.

 Let the paint dry.
-Using fine grit sandpaper lightly sand the vase to reveal the white spray paint under the acrylic paint.
+Using fine-grit sandpaper lightly sand the vase to reveal the white spray paint under the acrylic paint.
+Paint the top edge dark teal.
 Seal with spray acrylic sealant.

 Grey/White Tribal Vase:

 Tape off sections evenly as shown with washi tape.

 Using Grey acrylic paint, 2-inch lines in a slanted angle between the washi tape lines.
 Go back over any light lines with paint.

 Remove the washi tape and let the paint dry.
 Seal with spray acrylic sealant and that’s it!